mitranim/wordplay/readme.md

 mygration © M

-Sratuday (when your food on Fryday was really bad) © LR
+Sratuday (when your food on Fryday was really bad) © VA

 starturday © M